 The focus of this course of study is on New Testament background and interpretation.
-General background, the Gospels, and Acts are areas covered in the study.
-The study will involve specific literature as well as historical, sociological, canonical, and critical issues of the biblical test.
+The areas of study are the Gospels and Acts.
+The study will involve specific literature as well as historical, theological, sociological, canonical, and critical issues of the biblical test.